-''' srvctl add srvpool -serverpool server_pool_name [-eval] [-importance importance] [-min min_size] [-max max_size] [-servers "node_list" | -category server_category] [-force] [-verbose] '''
+''' srvctl add srvpool -serverpool server_pool_name [-eval] [-importance importance] [-min min_size] [-max max_size] [-servers "node list" | -category server category] [-force] [-verbose] '''

-Table A-87 srvctl add srvpool Command Parameters
+Table A-91 srvctl add srvpool Command Parameters

 Parameter Description -serverpool server_pool_name The name of the server pool. -eval Use this parameter to hypothetically evaluate the impact of the command on the system. -importance importance The importance of the server pool (default value is 0). -min min_size The minimum size of the server pool (default value is 0). -max max_size The maximum size of the server pool.
 The default value is -1, which indicates that the size is unlimited. -servers "node_list" A comma-delimited list of candidate node names enclosed in double quotation marks ("").
 The server pool will only include nodes on the candidate list, but not all nodes on the candidate list will necessarily be in the server pool.
-Note: In Oracle Database $12c$, servers are assigned to server pools according to the value of the -category parameter. -category server_category The category of servers to use for the server pool, or "" for the empty category value.
-You can use hub for ora.hub.category, leaf for ora.leaf.category, or you can define your own category.
-The default is ora.hub.category. -force Add the server pool, even if it requires stopping resources in other server pools. -verbose Display verbose output.
+Note: In Oracle Database 12 c , servers are assigned to server pools according to the value of the -category parameter. -category server_category The category of servers to use for the server pool, or "" for the empty category value. -force Add the server pool, even if it requires stopping resources in other server pools. -verbose Display verbose output.